Credit Trends – What You Should Know

 - This is the reason why you should read your credit card agreement.
 It is generally available online or you can request one from your credit card companies.
 Generally, creditors can and will increase your interest rates even if you have not been delinquent with them but have been delinquent with another creditor.
 In essence, your agreement with your credit grantor today is not set in stone.
 It is a constantly changing landscape based on your payment patterns.

-- If you are between the ages of twenty-one (21) and forty-five (45), you have never really lived in a time when your credit report was so important to your successful financial future.
-If your credit was less than stellar, you could still get credit at higher interest rates.
+- Up until the financial crisis 2010, credit was easier to get.
+There was an entire generation of people that were offered credit cards constantly with high credit limits, even with suspect credit. they still got credit at very high interest rates.
+That all changed in 2010.
+You now live in a time where a great credit score is tantamount to having access to credit (or not) and lower interest rates.
+Your score is a predictor of your financial success and a barometer for your creditors.
 Today, getting credit and keeping it is based on your payment history with all of your creditors.
 Also, things like home equity loans are going to be more difficult to obtain because banks now require higher LTV (Loan to Value) ratios and most homeowners do not have sufficient equity in their homes to refinance or obtain a new home equity loan.
 Banks also have higher capital reserve requirements as a result of new banking regulations.
 Higher reserves mean less lending and that means tighter restrictions.
 If you think about it, most sensible people will agree that we will not see a return to the “easy credit” of the past anytime soon.
 Millions of Americans will have to change their payment and spending habits and budget for purchases that could easily be financed in the past.

 History of Credit in the United States In the 19th century, it was thought that only irresponsible families bought on credit.
 The origins of today’s credit culture dates to the 1920s and the advent of installment lending for cars and appliances (stoves, refrigerators, radios), says economist Martha Olney, author of “Buy Now, Pay Later”.
 “Attitudes changed”, she says.
 “By the 1920s, it was only foolish families that didn’t buy on credit and use it while they were paying for it”.
 In the mid-1920s, 60 to 70 percent of cars were sold on one- to two-year loans.
 That rise in credit contributed to the difficulty for many families during The Great Depression.
 After World War II attitudes changed again and credit became part of the mass market.
 In 1958 Bank of America introduced a credit card that in 1976 was renamed Visa.
 The combination of aggressive merchandising and government laws encouraging home ownership and credit expansion enabled most Americans to buy homes and qualify for multiple credit cards.
 As a result of increased home ownership and the elimination of credit card interest as a deduction on personal income taxes in 1986, home equity loans grew at an exponential rate.
 The “buy-now, pay-later” social shift enabled our economy to soar but it also increased debt to unsustainable levels unless housing prices continued to expand over time (another change in attitude).
 This led to a huge expansion of borrowers.
 One reaction to the credit expansion was the use of impersonalized, computer-driven credit scores to determine loan eligibility (FICO SCORES).